-Most students finance their education from a combination of family resources, work, federal and state grants, scholarships, and low interest student loans.
 To qualify for financial aid you must (1) be an admitted student; (2) be in good academic standing; and (3) be making adequate progress toward your degree.
+To apply complete the FAFSA at http://www.fafsa.ed.gov/.

-Check out the UW-Eau Claire financial aid homepage at: www.uwec.edu/finaid/ to fill out a “Financial Aid Estimator”.
-Meet with a financial aidcounselor, Schofield 115, (715-836?3373) for more information or to explain any special circumstances your family has that could not be addressed on the FAFSA.
+Check out the UW-Eau Claire Financial Aid homepage at: www.uwec.edu/finaid/ to fill out a “Financial Aid Estimator”.
+Meet with a financial aid counselor in Blugold Central, Old Library 1108 (715-836-3000) for more information or to explain any special circumstances your family has that could not be addressed on the FAFSA.

 Financial Aid Terms to Know

-Financial aid typically refers to federal monies such as Pell grants, Stafford and Perkins loans, and the College Work Study Program.
+Financial aid typically refers to federal and state monies such as Pell grants, Stafford and Perkins loans, and Work Study.

 Free Application for Federal Student Aid completed annually to determine the amounts and kinds of aid you qualify for.
 Apply online at http://www.fafsa.ed.gov/